-China XD Plastics Company Limited (NASDAQ:CXDC) delivered a less impressive 4.75% ROE over the past year, compared to the 13.93% return generated by its industry.
-CXDC’s results could indicate a relatively inefficient operation to its peers, and while this may be the case, it is important to understand what ROE is made up of and how it should be interpreted.
-Knowing these components could change your view on CXDC’s performance.
+China XD Plastics Company Limited’s (NASDAQ:CXDC) most recent return on equity was a substandard 12.69% relative to its industry performance of 18.78% over the past year.
+An investor may attribute an inferior ROE to a relatively inefficient performance, and whilst this can often be the case, knowing the nuts and bolts of the ROE calculation may change that perspective and give you a deeper insight into CXDC’s past performance.
 Today I will look at how components such as financial leverage can influence ROE which may impact the sustainability of CXDC’s returns.
-See our latest analysis for China XD Plastics
+View our latest analysis for China XD Plastics

 Breaking down ROE — the mother of all ratios